yuyatinnefeld/yuyatinnefeld.github.io/docs/_posts/2024-01-27-istio-hands-on-pt4.md

 - **Authorization:** Istio's flexible approach to access control empowers you to govern inbound traffic with precision.
 By implementing authorization policies, you can control which services can communicate with each other and even specify the allowed HTTP methods, providing granular control over your microservices interactions.

-- **Certificate Management:** Understanding the principles of Certificate Authorities (CAs) and Public Key Infrastructure (PKI) is essential for securing communications within your Istio Service Mesh.
+- **Certificate Management:** Understanding the principles of CAs and PKI is essential for securing communications within your Istio Service Mesh.
 We walked through the generation of certificates, their storage in Istio, and the verification of these certificates, ensuring a secure foundation for your microservices.

 As you progress through each session of our Istio Hands-On series, you're not only mastering the tools but also gaining insights into best practices for securing your microservices architecture.
 Stay tuned for our next session, where we explore Observability within Istio.